-Brooklyn's a terrific place to shop.
-It's a very different experience from both Manhattan's SoHo or Madison Avenue, and in a different league from suburban shopping.
-As it's not always obvious where to go for what kinds of things (and Brooklyn's always changing), here's a quick run-down of places to look for specific types of shopping experiences.
+Brooklyn is a terrific place to shop.
+It's a very different experience from both Manhattan's SoHo or Fifth Avenue, and in a different league from suburban shopping.
+As it's not always obvious where to go for what kinds of things—and Brooklyn's always changing—here's a quick run-down of places to look for specific types of shopping experiences.

 Explore Brooklyn's Neighborhoods